50Isidro/CarND-LaneLines-P1/writeup.md

 * 2 test videos
 * 1 optional more challenging test video

-This Writeup includes a description of the pipeline and a reflection on shortcomings and potential solutions
+This Writeup includes a description of the pipeline and a reflection on shortcomings and potential solutions.

 ---

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

 ### Reflection